-This map shows three principal bedrock units divided on the basis of major lithologic characteristics, including: middle Miocene to Oligocene siliciclastic sedimentary rocks (conglomerate, sandstone, and minor mudstone); Mesozoic and Paleozoic sedimentary rocks (carbonate and siliciclastic, undivided); and Miocene volcanic rocks (undivided rhyolite, andesite, and basalt).
+This map shows five principal bedrock units divided on the basis of major lithologic characteristics, including: middle Miocene to Oligocene siliciclastic sedimentary rocks (conglomerate, sandstone, and minor mudstone); Mesozoic and Paleozoic sedimentary rocks (carbonate and siliciclastic, undivided); Miocene volcanic rocks (undivided rhyolite, andesite, and basalt); Miocene to Cretaceous silicic intrusive rocks; and Proterozoic crystalline basement rocks (granite, quartz monzonite, and granitic gneiss, undivided).
 No structure or individual formations are indicated on the map.

 Young sedimentary rocks, undivided (Miocene to Oligocene?)
 Variably consolidated deposits of gravel conglomerate and minor sandstone and mudstone.
 Correlative in part to the 'early gravels' of Hewett (1931).
-Conglomerate is most widely exposed facies and contains subrounded to rounded fluvial pebbles, cobbles, and boulders, in many outcrops, clast composition includes abundant subrounded to well-rounded quartzite clasts.
+Conglomerate is most widely exposed facies and contains subrounded to rounded fluvial pebbles, cobbles, and boulders.
+In many outcrops, clast composition includes abundant subrounded to well-rounded quartzite clasts.
 Observed degrees of clast rounding and the presence of quartzite are uncommon in all younger alluvial deposits in the study area and indicate a very different type of depositional system.
-Gravels are generally clast-supported moderately sorted to well sorted, well bedded, and commonly tilted and faulted.
+Gravels are generally clast-supported, moderately sorted to well sorted, well bedded, and commonly tilted and faulted.
 Tcs deposits are commonly associated with well-developed, high-standing ballena landforms characterized by highly degraded, possibly multiple, massive petrocalcic soil horizons.
 A series of Tcs ballenas north of Jean define a distinctly linear, north-striking trend that may be fault-controlled.
+A large Tcs outcrop to the immediate northwest of Goodsprings exhibits a thick tilted sequence that contains an interval of carbonate-cemented gravel that is more than 50 m thick.
 Tcs gravel deposits rest unconformably on Mesozoic and Paleozoic sedimentary rocks (MzPzs) and are overlain by Miocene volcanic rocks (Tv).
 This relation was first noted in the Jean area by Kohl (1978).
 Other than this key stratigraphic constraint, the age of Tcs is not known with certainty.
-We interpret the age of this unit as Miocene based on the stratigraphic relation with the ng volcanic rocks and suggest that the deposits may be correlative to the lower part of the 26-14 Ma Horse Spring Formation (Bohannon, 1984; Beard 1996).
+We interpret the age of this unit as Miocene based on the stratigraphic relation with the overlying volcanic rocks and suggest that the deposits may be correlative to the ower part of the 26-14 Ma Horse Spring Formation (Bohannon, 1984; Beard, 1996).
 In a deep wash cut through the hills northeast of Jean (the 'Jean hills'), a sequence of lithic sandstone, pebble conglomerate, and minor mudstone are included in Tcs.
 The pebble conglomerate contains clasts of vesicular basalt that may be Miocene in age.
-Also in this area there is a thin volcanic unit containing pebble- to cobble-size clasts of pumice and obsidian in an apparent but unresolved interbedded relationship with fine-grained Tcs sediments.
+Also in this area there is a thin volcanic unit containing pebble- to cobble-size clasts of pumice and obsidian in an apparent but unresolved interbedded relationship with fine-grained Tcs sediments

 Young volcanic rocks, undivided (late? to middle Miocene) Includes numerous volcanic rock units ranging in composition from basalt to rhyolite (Hewett, 1931, 1956; Bingler and Bonham, 1972; Kohl, 1978; Bridwell, 1991).
-Extensive exposures occur in the Jean hills and smaller outcrops overlie Tcs in the Bird Spring Range.
+Extensive exposures occur in the Hidden Valley, Jean hills, and Table Mountain areas.
+Smaller outcrops overlie Tcs in the Bird Spring Range and in the upper piedmont of the McCullough Mountains.
+Localized Tv outcrops occur on the upper piedmont of the southern Spring Mountains.